1. General provisions

 14. Damage and repairs

-Participants shall be liable for all damage they cause to Event Venue.
+Participants shall be liable for all damages they cause to Event Venue.
 In particular, Exhibitors shall leave their Stand, as well as any equipment and materials supplied by the Organiser, in their original condition at the time they take possession of their Stand.
 Therefore, at the time they take possession of their Stand, Exhibitors shall have any existing damage evidenced and forward such evidence by email, on the same day, to the Organiser’s technical department.
 Otherwise, Exhibitors risk being invoiced for such damage.

 The Exhibitors shall vacate their Stand and remove their goods, articles and specific decorations, as well as any residual waste from materials used to decorate the Stand, within the deadlines and during the hours specified by the Organiser and in compliance with local laws, regulations and practices concerning waste.
 If it fails to comply with such deadlines, the Exhibitor shall be liable for any expenses incurred as a result of its non-compliance with these instructions as well as for any damage caused by the Exhibitor.

 Exhibitors demonstrating amusement Rides and/or offering Rides to participants are responsible for compliance with all local laws and regulations governing the operation of Rides, and for securing in advance all approval necessary to demonstrate and offer Rides during the Event.

 Exhibitors are responsible for any damage done by them or their employees to the building and/or any participant to the Event.The Participants that wish to try the activities/ Rides proposed by Exhibitors understand and accept the risks and shall hold harmless the Organiser from any claims.